csardo/what-the-flexbox/flex-grow-and-shrink/notes.md

 `flex-shrink` is how should we shrink the elements down when there is less than the ideal space for it.
 Default is 1.

 `flex-basis` is the ideal/initial amount of space.
+ - `flex-basis: 100%` means the item stretches to 100% of available space in the parent container, rather than just fitting the content